Diabetes is among the most troubling and most widespread health issues in the U.S.

 This successful method might be a treatment for people as well, but there is a need for more research on this topic.

 For those with type II or type I diabetes, management of insulin is a big burden.
 It needs repeated and consistent monitoring of insulin with finger-prick testing and when necessary insulin injections.

-Scientists have made a smart patch which monitors blood sugar and delivers automatically suitable insulin dose as necessary with the help of painless delivery system made of an array of microneedles linked to small insulin pouches.
+Scientists have made a smart patch that monitors blood sugar and delivers automatically suitable insulin dose as necessary with the help of a painless delivery system made of an array of microneedles linked to small insulin pouches.